XYOracleNetwork-v1/sdk-xyo-flutter/README.md

 ## Description

-A robust Bluetooth solution for Android.
-This BLE SDK was written from ground-up, in Kotlin, to help developers with the agonizing issues with Android the BLE stack.
+A robust Flutter solution for mobile, cross-platform integration.
+This SDK was written from ground-up, in Flutter, to give developers another tool in integrating XYO in their mobile solution.

 Not only will this SDK make XYO apps better, but bring XYO functionality to existing apps.
-In addition to generalized BLE support, the SDK also has specific support for XY spacific hardware.
+This SDK follows the updated paradigm of ble client/server thinking in bound witness operations.

 ## Install